Hausdorff94/ml-foundations-final-project/README.md

 *[Johny Vallejo-Sánchez](https://www.linkedin.com/in/johnyvallejo/)*
 Machine Learning Engineer

-Final projecto for the first course of the **Specialization AI Product Management**.
+Final project for the first course of the **Specialization AI Product Management**.